netgusto/imagejam.net/scripts/handson/README.md

 The cli requires the variable `CF_IMAGES_EVENT_KEY` to be set in the execution environment.

-The value of this variable will provider by the workshop host during the session.
+The value of this variable will be provided by the workshop host during the session.

 Set it in your environment like so (linux/mac):